isglobal-brge/master_thesis/radiation_cancer/README.md

 # Title

-Transcriptome signatures of secondary tumors after radiotherapy
+Transcriptome profiling of patients who developed a second tumor after radiotherapy

 # Author and advisor